graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 > Documents are only executable by a GraphQL service if they are
 > {ExecutableDocument} and contain at least one {OperationDefinition}.

+### Source schema document

+**Definition**: the textual representation (using GraphQL query language) of the type system definitions or extensions to be used by a GraphQL service, excluding the built-in definitions provided by the service.

+Note: The source schema document is generally manually written and passed as input to a GraphQL service implementation.

+### Full schema document

+**Definition**: the textual representation (using GraphQL query language) of the type system definitions supported by a GraphQL service, including the built-in definitions provided by the service.
+Full schema documents allow validation of any executable document.

+Note: The full schema document is generally machine written and produced as an output of a GraphQL service implementation.

 ### (GraphQL) variables

 **Definition**: placeholder for a value within an operation that may be